Mellotron: History

 Fransen failed to explain to the Bradleys that he was not the owner of the concept, and Chamberlin was unhappy with the fact that someone overseas was copying his idea.
 After some acrimony between the two parties, a deal was struck between them in 1966, whereby they would both continue to manufacture instruments independently.
 Bradmatic renamed themselves Streetly Electronics in 1970.

 In 1970, the model M400 was released, which contained 35 notes (G–F) and a removable tape frame.
 It sold over 1,800 units.
-By the early 1970s, hundreds of the instruments were assembled and sold by EMI under exclusive licence.
+In the early 1970s, hundreds of the instruments were assembled and sold by EMI under exclusive licence.
 Following a financial and trademark dispute through a US distribution agreement, the Mellotron name was acquired by American-based Sound Sales.
 Streetly-manufactured instruments after 1976 were sold under the name Novatron.
 The American Mellotron distributor, Sound Sales, produced their own Mellotron model, the 4-Track, in the early 1980s.
 At the same time Streetly Electronics produced a road-cased version of the 400 – the T550 Novatron.
 By the mid-1980s, both Sound Sales and Streetly Electronics suffered severe financial setbacks, losing their market to synthesizers and solid-state electronic samplers, which rendered the Mellotron essentially obsolete.
 The company folded in 1986, and Les Bradley threw most of the manufacturing equipment into a skip.
 From 1963 until Streetly's closure, around 2,500 units had been built.

 Streetly Electronics was subsequently reactivated by Les Bradley's son John and Martin Smith.
 After Les Bradley's death in 1997, they decided to resume full-time operation as a support and refurbishment business.
 By 2007, the stock of available instruments to repair and restore was diminishing, so they decided to build a new model, which became the M4000.
 The instrument combined the features of several previous models, and featured the layout and chassis of an M400 but with a digital bank selector that emulated the mechanical original in the Mk II.